-Pictorial symbols and icons can be useful for attracting attention (Kalsher et al., 1996; Mayhorn et al., 2004b; Mayhorn and Goldsworthy, 2009).
+Pictorial symbols and icons can be useful for attracting attention (Kalsher et al., 1996; Mayhorn, Wogalter, & Bell, 2004; Mayhorn & Goldsworthy, 2009).
 For example, Tao, Yafeng, and Lei (2017) demonstrated that icons with salient visual features capture attention.

-A common icon used in warnings that can help attract attention is the safety alert symbol (triangle enclosing an exclamation point) (Laughery et al., 1993a).
+A common icon used in warnings that can help attract attention is the safety alert symbol (triangle enclosing an exclamation point) (Laughery, Vaubel, et al., 1993).
 Symbols are usually large elements of a warning which aids its salience.
-Complex pictorial symbols may need highlighting on critical elements to draw viewer's attention (McDougald and Wogalter, 2014).
+Complex pictorial symbols may need highlighting on critical elements to draw viewer's attention (McDougald & Wogalter, 2014).